1 week from Queen Elizabeth II's funeral, here's what's happening today

 King Charles and Camilla then left London to fly to Edinburgh, the capital of Scotland, where the queen's coffin arrived yesterday after a long journey by car from her highland estate in Balmoral.

-Upon arriving, Charles will be given the ceremonial keys to the city at the Palace of Holyroodhouse, the royal palace in Edinburgh.
+There, Charles was given the ceremonial keys to the city at the Palace of Holyroodhouse, the royal palace in Edinburgh.

 Procession along Royal Mile

-Queen Elizabeth's coffin will be processed down the Royal Mile, a thoroughfare through the old city of Edinburgh, to St. Giles' Cathedral.
-King Charles, along with other members of the royal family, will walk behind the coffin during the procession.
+Queen Elizabeth's coffin processed down the Royal Mile, a thoroughfare through the old city of Edinburgh, to St. Giles' Cathedral.
+King Charles, along with other members of the royal family, walked behind the coffin during the procession.

-A service will then take place at St. Giles' Cathedral to celebrate Queen Elizabeth's life and her connection to Scotland.
+A service then took place at St. Giles' Cathedral to celebrate Queen Elizabeth's life and her connection to Scotland.

 Lying in state